Freshmen who graduated early gain NCAA tourney experience

 “A lot of what we discuss is knowing our role, finding our role and fitting into a role and not having to do everything,” Poffenbarger said.
 “But also just talking about being in college in general.
 Going from literally being in high school a few months ago to, we’re in college and taking college classes.”

 Early enrollees aren’t unique to the women’s game.
-There are a handful of midyear enrollees playing for several teams in the men’s tournament, including top-seeded Gonzaga and 2-seeded Ohio State.
+There are a handful of midyear enrollees playing for several teams in the men’s tournament, including top-seeded Gonzaga and No. 2 seed Ohio State.

 Ben Gregg, a 6-foot-10 freshman, enrolled at Gonzaga in December and has averaged 1.2 points while playing 47 minutes over 14 games.
-The Buckeyes pressed guard Meechie Johnson Jr. into some significant minutes in January due to an injury, though he’s appeared in just 17 games overall and hasn’t played more than 10 minutes in any game since.
+Ohio State leaned on guard Meechie Johnson Jr. for some significant minutes in January due to an injury, though he has appeared in just 17 games overall and hasn’t played more than 10 minutes in any game since.

-While any minutes are valuable for early enrollees, Darius is making the most of her time.
+While any minutes are valuable for these early enrollees, Darius is making the most of her time.

 She gave UCLA an immediate lift as the program’s third top-30 recruit in as many years.
 In 14 games, she averaged 9.1 points and 1.1 rebounds.